-PETER H. TRIANDAFILLOU, Old Town, Maine, was appointed to the Farm Credit East Board as its forestry expert in 2016 with his current term expiring in 2022.
-He serves on the Board's Audit Committee.
-Peter is Vice President of Woodlands for Huber Resources Corp., a timber management firm managing 800,000 acres in six states.
-Peter also serves on the Farm Credit Council board, is past president and current board member of The Maine Forest Products Council, past chair and current member of the Society of American Foresters (Maine division), past president and current board member of North Maine Woods and past chair of the Advisory Committee of the Cooperative Forestry Research Unit.
-In addition, he is also a member of the Empire State Forest Products Council.
+PETER H. TRIANDAFILLOU, Old Town, Maine, was appointed as the customer appointed forestry expert in 2016 with his current term expiring in 2022.
+He serves on the Board's Business Risk Committee.
+Peter retired as vice president of woodlands for Huber Resources Corp., a timber management firm managing 980,000 acres in six states.
+Peter is also past president and current board member of the Maine Forest Products Council, past chair and current member of the Society of American Foresters (Maine division), past president and past board member of the North Maine Woods Corporation and past chair of the Advisory Committee of the Cooperative Forestry Research Unit.
+In addition, he is also a member of the Empire State Forest Products Council and serves on the board of the Farm Credit Council.

 TERRY R. ZITTEL, Eden, NY, was elected in 2018 to a term expiring in 2022.
-She serves on the Board's AgInitiatives Committee.
-Terry is corporate secretary and business manager of Amos Zittel & Sons, Inc., a wholesale vegetable, flower and retail market business growing 400 acres of fresh market vegetables, including sweet corn, peppers, lettuce, cabbage, broccoli, brussel sprouts and squash, and a certified organic crop of mini cukes and hot peppers.
-They also have three acres of greenhouse growing two million rooted liners and wholesale finished spring pots.
-Terry is on the Board of Directors of Eden Community Foundation and Harvest Malawi, an irrigation/education project in Africa.
+She serves on the Board's Audit Committee.
+Terry is corporate secretary and business manager of Amos Zittel & Sons, Inc., a wholesale vegetable, flower and retail market business.
+Zittel's grow 400 acres of hand harvested fresh market vegetables, including sweet corn, peppers, lettuce, cabbage, broccoli, brussel sprouts, grape tomatoes and squash.
+In addition, they grow rooted liners and finished spring flowers in a 3-acre greenhouse range.
+Terry is on the board of directors of Eden Community Foundation and Harvest Malawi, an irrigation/education project in Africa.